Day of Atonement

 then your light shall rise in the darkness

 (Isaiah 58:9-10, read on Yom Kippur)

-Here we focus on the meaning of the Jewish festival Yom Kippur (‘Day of Atonement’) and how it reveals the God of mercy and compassion.
+Here we explore the Jewish observance of Yom Kippur (‘Day of Atonement’) and how it reveals the God of mercy and compassion.
 Sometimes we Christians act as if the teaching about God’s compassion started with Jesus!
-Yet Jesus himself was drawing on a teaching embedded in Judaism.
-God’s loving mercy is powerfully expressed in the Hebrew Scriptures and enshrined in Jewish traditions and practices; it is a teaching that Jesus drew out, highlighted and embodied in a profound way.
+Yet Jesus himself was drawing on the teachings embedded in his Jewish tradition.
+God’s loving mercy is powerfully expressed in the Hebrew Scriptures and enshrined in Jewish prayer, ritual and life itself; it is a teaching that Jesus drew out, highlighted and embodied in himself.

 ‘Day of Atonement’

 Yom Kippur is the holiest and most solemn of all the holy days of the Jewish liturgical calendar.
 It is the day when the Jewish people cast themselves upon God’s mercy and ask forgiveness for their transgressions.
 Yom Kippur is the climax of a forty-day period of introspection, examining one’s conscience.
 As Yom Kippur approaches, this period intensifies in ‘Ten Days of Awe/Repentance’ during which Jews confess their sins and seek forgiveness of one another.
 At the heart of this festival is a confidence in God’s mercy and a keen awareness of the communal implications of our choices for good and evil.